nikimacm/trailmixers-project3/README.md

 #### FONTS

 The fonts I use for this project are Alegreya Sans and Merriweather Sans.
 These fonts compliment each other well and create a pleasant feel for users.

 #### IMAGES

+Images used on the landing page were borrowed from a friend Lena Marie Anderson from a trail she hiked in Cadiz, Guadalete Park, Andalucia.

 ### WIREFRAMES <hr>